 - Unrestricted net assets represent funds that are not subject to donor-imposed stipulations and are available for support of the Organization's operations. - Temporarily restricted net assets represent funds subject to donor-imposed restrictions that are met either by actions of the Organization or the passage of time.
-At December 31, 2015, the entire \$1,063,174 balance of temporarily restricted net assets was restricted for the grants-program.
+The entire \$1,577,005 and \$1,063,174 balance of temporarily restricted net assets was restricted for the grants-program at December 31, 2016 and 2015, respectively.